xmixahlx/pbp-tools/README.md

 * alacritty is a GL(ES) enhanced terminal.<br>
 * to use sway, first build the sway suite (wlroots, sway, swaybg, swaylock, and swayidle), then optionally dmenu-wayland, waybar, wdisplays, and wlogout.<br>
 * fontawesome is an optional dependency of waybar for fancy icons.<br>
-* please feel free to modify and adapt to your own distro, and contribute changes.<br>
+* please feel free to modify and adapt to your own distro, and contribute changes or raise issues.<br>
 * REVIEW EACH SCRIPT PRIOR TO USAGE.<br>

 **discussion:**<br>